Key takeaways

 Each of the Big Five publishes slightly different account-opening material, but the operational rules are remarkably similar.
 These are the patterns as of 2026:

-In every case, the bank's concern is the type of address, not the fact that it's "virtual."
+In most cases, the bank's concern is the type of address, not the fact that it's "virtual."
 The word "virtual" has no special meaning in their process — they see a commercial building on a Canadian street, verify that the business is a tenant of that building, and move on.

 What the table above does not reflect is bank-by-bank differences in who has to appear in person.
 Most Big Five banks still require at least one director to sign account-opening documents at a branch.
 Some are piloting fully remote onboarding for Canadian-resident directors.
 Non-resident directors almost always trigger an in-person branch visit at least once.